Riviera Airport (Switzerland): As Lodrino Air Base

-Present times
+Lodrino was used as the alternate airport for Locarno Air Base.
+PC-7 basic trainers also practised circuits here and PC-6 loaded paratroopers (Armee-Aufklärungsdetachement 10, Fallschirmaufklärer Kompanie 17) for jumps over the Locarno area.
+The interior of the tower was partially dismantled in 2010 and the building was taken over by the Swiss Drone Center and various other drone-related companies.

+As Riviera Airport

-Lodrino Airport is no longer operated by the Swiss Air Force, local Swiss Air Force flight operations are coordinated by AFB Locarno.
-RUAG Aviation maintenance operates the centre for maintenance of Propeller Aircraft which formerly included Helicopters and UAV systems.
-These include: Pilatus PC-6, Pilatus PC-7, formerly serviced types include; Eurocopter EC635 ADS-95 and Pilatus PC-9.
-Other based operators are Heli TV which operates local cargo flights and Karen SA operating passenger flights, a maintenance base for Leonardo helicopters, pilot and technical training (for engineers).
+The airport is no longer operated by the Swiss Air Force; local military flights are now coordinated by Locarno Air Base.
+RUAG Aviation maintenance operates the centre for maintenance of propeller aircraft including the Pilatus PC-6 and PC-7.
+Formerly serviced types include the Eurocopter EC635, ADS-95, and Pilatus PC-9.
+Other base operators include Heli TV which operates local cargo flights, Karen SA which operates passenger flights, a maintenance base for Leonardo Helicopters, pilot and technical training (for engineers).